 Victorian laws on tobacco advertising & promotion

-The Tobacco Act 1987 (Vic) prohibits or regulates additional areas where there is potential for tobacco to be advertised, including:
+The Tobacco Act 1987 (Vic) regulates additional areas where there is potential for tobacco to be advertised, including:

-From 1 August 2017, the restrictions on advertising contained in the Tobacco Act 1987 will also apply to e-cigarettes.
+The restrictions on advertising contained in the Tobacco Act 1987 also apply to e-cigarettes.

-For further information regarding the laws applying to e-cigarettes, see the Victorian Department of Health website on Tobacco Reforms.
+For further information regarding Victorian laws on tobacco advertising and promotion, see the Victorian Department of Health’s website for tobacco retailers.